Statistical significance in choice modelling: computation, usage and reporting

 Most choice modellers will be more familiar with the the square root of Equation (\ref{eq:Wald}), which gives us a (pseudo\footnote{Unlike in linear regression with normally distributed error terms, the $t$-ratio in our case does not actually follow a $t$-distribution.
 A $t$-ratio is also known as $t$-statistic or $t$-value.
 The term $t$-test should not be used when reporting $t$-ratios.}) $t$-ratio that asymptotically converges to a standard Normal distribution\footnote{The square of a standard Normal distribution is a $\chi^2$ distribution with one degree of freedom.} under $H_0$:

-Given the discussions in \citet{Daly2012a} in relation to the MLE properties of transformations of parameters, the same test can also be used for functions of parameters with standard errors obtained via the Delta method. \item[Lagrange multiplier (LM) test\footnotemark:] The LM test involves estimating only the constrained model, giving a MLE vector $\tilde{\beta}$, i.e. in our case fixing parameter $\beta_k$ to a value of $\beta_{k,H_0}$.
+\item[Lagrange multiplier (LM) test\footnotemark:] The LM test involves estimating only the constrained model, giving a MLE vector $\tilde{\beta}$, i.e. in our case fixing parameter $\beta_k$ to a value of $\beta_{k,H_0}$.
 The LM test is then given by:

 The test value uses the expectation of the score/gradient (i.e. first derivatives) and the Fisher information matrix (i.e. negative expectation of second derivatives of the log-likelihood function) of the general model (i.e. without constraints) at the estimates of the constrained model.
 If $H_0$ is true, the test statistic converges asymptotically to a $\chi^2$ distribution with $d$ degrees of freedom, where $d$ is the number of additional parameters in the general model. \end{description}